micahco/canvas-effects/README.md

 #### width / height

 Declares the desired width and height of the element.

+Can either be a fixed px value or a percentage.

 ```
 const foo = new Effect({
 	width: 500,